Mental health challenges in the LGBTQ community

 The lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) community face these challenges just like everyone else.
 But they may experience even more hurdles to caring for their mental health.
 This is usually related to prejudices that exist today.

 LGBTQ individuals are more likely to experience a mental illness such as depression or anxiety.
-And the stigma that surrounds mental illness can keep people from seeking help.
+And the stigma that surrounds mental illnesses can keep people from seeking help.

-Shawn Mason, MA, LPCC, is a behavioral health care coordinator at HealthPartners.
-She has worked in residential and outpatient mental health settings, and specializes in working with LGBTQ individuals.
-She has provided training to other mental health providers on culturally responsive care.
-And here she answers a handful of questions about mental health in the LGBTQ community:
+I am a behavioral health care coordinator at HealthPartners.
+I work in residential and outpatient mental health settings, and specialize in working with LGBTQ individuals.
+I also provide training to other mental health providers on culturally responsive care.

 How do mental health conditions affect the LGBTQ community?